Home Element Metal Molybdenum

 Chemical Compounds

 The chemistry of transition metals molybdenum and tungsten are very similar.
 The metals are slightly attacked by weak acids and bases.
-Both of them are dissolved in nitric acid – hydrogen fluoride mixture and in fused alkalies.
+Both of them are dissolved in a nitric acid – hydrogen fluoride mixture and in fused alkalies.
 The oxide compounds are acidic but the salts derived from acids are complex polyanions.

 The common and stable oxidation states of these metals are +6 (VI).
 The oxidation states V and IV are also stable.
 Strong reducing properties of molybdenum are not observed before the III and II states.
 In the VI state, the metal forms oxides, oxoacids, hexafluorides, and hexachlorides.

-Molybdenum oxide
+Molybdenum Oxide

 Molybdenum forms hexavalent oxide like MoO3.
 It is precipitated from alkali molybdates by the addition of acids.
 The precipitated H2MoO4 may be ignited to form oxides.
 The oxide may also be prepared by ignition of metal in air or oxygen.